hervenivon/awesome-discoveries/README.md

     - [mobeye](https://www.mobeye-app.com/en/home) - How to crowdsource data annotation through a mobile application that let's people earn money
   - Providing github like services dedicated to ML:
     - [Comet.ml](https://comet.ml)
-- Source of further reading:
-  - News letters:
-    - [Data Elixir](https://dataelixir.com/) - My most productive and de facto favorite newsletter regarding Artificial Intelligence and Data science in general
-    - [Changelog](https://changelog.com/weekly) - Staying up to date with the developer community and finding fun stuffs
-  - [MIT Techreview](https://technologyreview.com) - The only one to which I have been willing to pay a subscription so far

 ## Growing a startup